The Forbidden History of Heavenly Mother

 One might assume that the history of religion follows this precise, divine pattern.
 It does not.
 Instead, the true history of religion unfolds as follows:

-Yahweh wandered onto the stage around 1300 BC and soon dominated the Middle East, eventually replacing his father El.
+Yahweh appears in the historical record in the late Bronze Age and gradually rose from a southern deity into the national god of Israel and Judah, eventually absorbing many traits earlier associated with El.
 Kings and prophets drove out the Goddess—the Mother—until Yahweh could be declared the only true God of the universe.

-By 33 AD, monotheism stood triumphant.
-The Mother was divided into the Virgin and the Whore so that her nature could be regulated, restrained, and shackled within the patriarchy.
-The patriarchy suppressed and demonized the feminine, and the singular God—severed from his consort—was dissolved into an abstract metaphysical form.
+By the early Christian centuries, monotheistic forms of religion had become increasingly dominant in the Mediterranean world.
+In psycho-symbolic terms, the Mother was divided into the Virgin and the Whore so that her nature could be regulated, restrained, and shackled within patriarchy.
+The feminine was suppressed and demonized, and the singular God—severed from his consort—was dissolved into an abstract metaphysical form.
 Without his wife to balance him, even God began to die.

-Humanity, however, continued to hold up their dead God upon a cross—worshiping the corpse of transcendence while exploiting the Earth’s oil (her blood) for profit, bulldozing down forests, destroying animal homes, and poisoning the skies with the fumes of their grinding factories.
-The loss of the divine led to lethal experiments upon both the planet and the human body, culminating in two world wars.
+Humanity, however, continued to hold up its dead God upon a cross—worshiping the corpse of transcendence while exploiting the Earth’s oil (her blood) for profit, bulldozing forests, destroying animal homes, and poisoning the skies with the fumes of grinding factories.
+In one Jungian reading, the loss of the divine center opened the way to increasingly lethal experiments upon both the planet and the human body, culminating in the world wars.

 But Goddess is rising again.
 And some few still dream of the day when both Father and Mother in Heaven will sit together upon their twin thrones—youthful, beautiful, and powerful once more.

-Joseph Smith not only planted the seeds for the Great Mother’s redemption but also for Mother Eve’s.
-Once cast as the inferior helper to Adam—whose weakness allowed the serpent to swallow her whole and transform her into the temptress who lured man into sinning against God, thereby dooming all humanity to a fallen world under original sin—Eve, in Smith’s vision, took on a far more exalted role.
-He reimagined her act not as disobedience, but as a noble step toward godhood—one that Adam himself was too hesitant to take.
+Joseph Smith not only planted seeds for the Great Mother’s redemption but also for Mother Eve’s.
+Once cast as the inferior helper to Adam, whose choice in Eden became the classic emblem of female weakness and temptation, Eve in Smith’s vision took on a far more exalted role.
+He reimagined her act not as simple disobedience, but as a necessary and even courageous step toward godhood—one that Adam himself was too hesitant to take.
 As Smith portrays her speaking to Adam, her loving companion:

-A valiant attempt by Smith to resolve the madonna/whore divide.
-Early Mormon women were possibly viewed as Madonna-whores—spiritually enlightened yet more often than not, paradoxically, delighting in the whorish practice of polygamy.
-Before the feminine can heal with the masculine, they must both emerge as their total undivided selves.
+One could read Smith’s rehabilitation of Eve as a striking attempt to soften the old Madonna/Whore division imposed on the feminine.
+Early Mormon womanhood, however, was pulled into a deep contradiction: spiritually elevated in theory, yet scandalized in public through the practice of plural marriage.
+Before the feminine can heal with the masculine, they must both emerge as their total, undivided selves.
 As Erich Neumann would put it, the Good Mother must be reunited with the Terrible Mother in order for the Great Mother to reemerge.

-Sylvia Brinton Perera emphasizes that modern women (often “daughters of the father” in a patriarchal world) must recover what the patriarchy has denigrated as “the terrible mother, dragon, or witch.”
+Sylvia Brinton Perera emphasizes that modern women, often “daughters of the father” in a patriarchal world, must recover what patriarchy has denigrated as “the terrible mother, dragon, or witch.”
 Inanna personifies that reclaimed Goddess.
-Unlike Greek myth (which fragments female traits among many deities), the Sumerians imagined one total Goddess.
-Perera notes that Inanna’s return is a metaphor for the Goddess’s return to culture, and that she is
+Unlike Greek myth, which tends to fragment female traits among many deities, Inanna gathers into one figure a breadth of feminine powers that later traditions often split apart.
+Perera notes that Inanna’s return is a metaphor for the Goddess’s return to culture, and that she is:

 “an emblem of full femininity which cannot be constrained by labels such as mother, daughter, lover, virgin or harlot.”
 (Descent to the Goddess: A Way of Initiation for Women)

 Inanna descended nude into the underworld.
-Her emblems of power—and everything she falsely thought defined her—were stripped away, symbolically grinding down her ego and preparing her to meet her sister, who represented all the demonized qualities of feminine nature—the aspects men of the time feared most.
+Her emblems of power—and everything she falsely thought defined her—were stripped away, symbolically grinding down her ego and preparing her to meet her sister, who represented those demonized qualities of feminine nature that patriarchal cultures most feared.
 The goddess of light met her dark self: the Madonna meeting her suppressed, whorish qualities.

 Initially, Inanna is the exalted queen, the beloved goddess of love, fertility, and light—essentially a dazzling persona figure, “praised, celebrated, revered, and admired by all.”
 (Wolkstein & Kramer, Inanna: Queen of Heaven and Earth, 1983)

-Ereshkigal could be said to symbolize everything a patriarchal culture taught women to hide: their “shadow qualities” that didn’t fit the mold of the dutiful maiden or mother.
+Ereshkigal could thus be said to symbolize everything a patriarchal culture taught women to hide: those “shadow qualities” that did not fit the mold of the dutiful maiden or mother.

 “I walk naked looking for the Mother… lost parts of myself… they are my treasures but I have to dig for them.”
 (Murdock, The Heroine’s Journey, 1990)